-Bob’s family was left to ponder the dilemma so many caregivers face: “Dad needs a safe place to live.
+Bob’s family was suddenly left to ponder the dilemma so many caregivers face: “Dad needs a safe place to live.
 What are we going to do?”

 When he was discharged from the VA hospital, Bob returned home but continued to decline.
-Once it was clear that he was no longer safe living independently, he moved in with Pam.
+Of his four children, his daughter Pam was the only one who lived near him in Florida.
+The others lived thousands of miles away in Michigan.
+By default, Pam became her father’s primary caregiver.
+Once it was clear that he was no longer safe living independently, the answer seemed simple.
+He moved in with his daughter Pam.

 The entire family decided that Bob would move to a senior living community.
 Bob agreed, knowing that his daughter needed to return to work.
-The search to find an assisted living facility near Pam began, and she turned to AgingCare.com for assistance in finding the right home for her father.
+The search to find an assisted living facility near Pam began, and she turned to AgingCare for assistance in finding the right home for her father.
 Her search resulted in a list of assisted living communities in her area, and they began the selection process.

-|Bob and his daughter Pam.|
+|Bob and his daughter Pam|

 Bob and Pam spent lots of time there and made return visits at different times of day to scope out daily life, the staff, accommodations, activities, and dining options.

-Settling Into a New Home
+Settling Dad Into a New Home

-|Bob proudly displays a photo of himself in his army uniform.|
+|Bob proudly displays a photo of himself in uniform.|

 Bob’s apartment is filled with mementos of his life, and though Alzheimer’s has begun to rob him of his short-term memory, he proudly shows visitors pictures of his younger self in his Army uniform.

-A quiet man by nature, Bob enjoys relaxing in his apartment, but he does venture out to visit with neighbors and partake in some of Oakbridge’s many social activities.
+A quiet man by nature, Bob enjoys relaxing in his apartment, but he does venture out to visit with neighbors and partake in some of the community's many social activities.
 Bob goes to happy hour many nights.
 Although he never drinks, he enjoys listening to the music.
-Activities Director Sonya Gonzales is determined to get Bob to dance with her one of these days, but it hasn’t happened yet.
+The activities director is determined to get Bob to dance with her one of these days, but it hasn’t happened yet.
 Making sure the residents have an enriching social life is her mission, and she loves every minute of it.

 Today’s activity is bean-bag toss—an adaptation of the popular game “corn-hole.”
 While waiting for their turns, some in the group tap their toes to the beat of old-time country music: Hank Williams Jr. and the Oakridge Boys.
 One of Bob’s buddies coaxes him to “come on over,” but Bob doesn’t join in today.
 Instead, he smiles, wags his head and walks on by.
 He’s got more important business to attend to.